 Premium users get more health and fitness data, more advanced stress management tools, and an overall better experience – all for a small monthly fee.

-Let’s have a look at what Fitbit premium can offer you.
+These features could convince non-Premium users into parting with their cash each month.
+Let’s have a deeper look at what Fitbit Premium can offer you.

 The free version does your health and fitness stats.
 This includes your activity, weight, sleep and nutrition with the tracker.
 There is a tracking summary at the end of each week for you to compare your day to day activities and gives you an idea of your average daily activity.